You are signing as Guest User as Guest for Guest Entity .

 For your first application you will be required to enter your details (all subsequent applications this information will be prepopulated for you), the details of a person who is designated as the Back-Up Contact and details of the entity or the natural person you are applying on behalf of.
 Once your application is complete and payment is taken, the system automatically emails the Back-Up Contact and you (the Administrator).

-You and must read the email and provide the information requested.
-You will receive a phone call from the International Registry to check some details if it is your first time applying as an Administrator.
+You and must read the email and follow the steps outlined in the “Guide to Completing Your Application” document which explains how to submit the required information and documentation.
+You will receive a phone call from the International Registry to verify some details if it is your first time applying as an Administrator.
 If all is in order you will be approved.
 You will then receive an email with a link.
 This link allows you to complete your application and create your digital certificate.
 Once completed you can log on to the International Registry as an approved administrator.

 Please check the following items are entered correctly when submitting the application: